 Where a beneficiary ‘disclaims’ their inheritance, this simply means they refuse to take it.
 When refusing your inheritance in this way the disclaimer must apply to the whole gift.
 The beneficiary can’t accept part of the gift and decline what they don’t want.
 The beneficiary must not have received any of the gift already.
 Disclaiming your inheritance means that you never become the legal owner and you have no rights to the assets and will not have any rights to the assets in the future, it goes back into the residuary estate to be distributed between the other beneficiaries.
 The beneficiary that refuses the inheritance cannot choose who their section will be distributed to.

-Professional legal advice should be sort before refusing your inheritance by disclaiming it, every beneficiary’s circumstances are different and disclaiming may not be the most efficient way of achieving the outcome you are looking for.
+Professional legal advice should be sought before refusing your inheritance by disclaiming it, every beneficiary’s circumstances are different and disclaiming may not be the most efficient way of achieving the outcome you are looking for.

 Redirecting your inheritance using a Deed of Variation to redirect a gift